Granite Belt

 The Granite Belt is an area of the Great Dividing Range in the Darling Downs region of Queensland and the New England region of New South Wales, Australia.
 The Granite Belt is centred on the town of Stanthorpe.
 The cool, high country of the granite belt is located on Queensland's southern border.
 It is the northernmost part of the New England Tablelands.

 The area gains its name from the predominantly granite rocks that distinguish it from other areas that make up much of South East Queensland.
 The Granite Belt is known for its spectacular flowers, and produces virtually all of Queensland's $40 million apple crop from one million trees grown by 55 orchardists.

 The area also lies within the Southern Downs region.
 Including the town of Warwick, the region has a population of 32,600 people.
-And is part of the Southern Downs Region local government area.
 The major river in the region is the Condamine River, a tributary of the Murray River.